 Microsoft (then a company with $7 million in annual sales and fewer than 40 employees) negotiated an extremely favorable contract with IBM (an industrial giant with revenues approaching $30 billion a year and an international work force of more than 325,000), gaining the right to sell versions of what became known as MS-DOS (Microsoft Disk Operating System) to other computer makers.
 Because the IBM PC was assembled from standard parts, it was easy for competitors to make copies.
 By December 1982, Microsoft had licensed DOS to 50 other manufacturers.
 Millions of IBM "clones" were being sold, and most were powered by MS-DOS.

 Gates was assisted in his dealings with IBM by Steve Ballmer, a classmate from Harvard who joined Microsoft in June 1980.
 Allen resigned from Microsoft in early 1983 after being diagnosed with Hodgkin's disease, a form of lymph cancer.
-He later recovered, and has devoted his time since then to interests ranging from sports to music; he remains on the company's Board of Directors.
-Ballmer is the company's current (2000) chief executive; Gates holds the title of "chairman and chief software architect."
+He recovered from that, and devoted his time to interests ranging from sports to music, while remaining on Microsoft's board of directors.
+(Allen was later diagnosed with late-stage non-Hodgkin lymphoma, a blood cancer, which treatment eliminated for a time, but the disease returned and he died in 2018 at the age of 65.)
+In 2000 Ballmer replaced Gates as the company's chief executive, with Gates holding the title of "chairman and chief software architect."
+(Satya Nadella would succeed Ballmer as CEO in 2014.)
 Gates, with an estimated net worth of $90 billion; Allen ($30 billion), and Ballmer ($19.5 billion) occupied positions one, three, and four, respectively, on Forbes magazine's list of the wealthiest people in the world in 1999.

 Not a Nerd